 The security minded respondents felt drastically different about Google, from their non-security counterparts.
 Out of 56 security respondents, only 1 selected Google as being transparent.
 In contrast, more than 13 of the 100+ non-security respondents selected Google as being transparent.

-So what?
-Why are perceptions of Google important?
+- Why are perceptions of Google important?

 Google is not necessarily relevant in this case.
 What is relevant is that the security group has a drastically different view than the rest of the population, demonstrating that security leaders have their work cut out for them when it comes to aligning non-security employees’ knowledge with their own expert knowledge.
 This suggests that the inclusion of broader topics such as what brands / devices the security team recommends could be useful within broader internal security training programs.